MACKENNADRIES/youra_backend/README.md

   - show a collaboration on insomnia
   - anonymous!!!!!
 MAKE SURE THIS WORKS
   - update user detail!!!! - change username password etc
+  - ordering projects in a feed - by latest post or by other filters
+  - only allowing a claim if rak is open
+  - making sure personal details are anonymous
+  - admin functions
+  - align feature instead of like

+  - add profile features ( Profile picture, bio etc )
+  - develop feed and explore (wander) page
+  - implemet align with this feature (like)
+  - TEST POINTS AFTER ANONYMOUS CLAIM
+  - Why when retrieving is it not anonymous
 ### Design Ideas
 - **The Look and Feel**
   - ethereal look and feel - stardust, glowing auras